-What is it?
 Robbery, common referred to as Theft by Force, is when property is taken from a person under the threat or use of force.
 Robbery in Texas is a Felony, divided into two subclasses: Robbery and Aggravated Robbery.

-What makes it illegal?
 The Texas Criminal Penal Code Sec.
 29.02.
 Robbery indicates that a person commits an offense if with intent to obtain or maintain control of the property, he intentionally, knowingly, or recklessly causes bodily injury to another; or intentionally or knowingly threatens or places another in fear of imminent bodily injury or death.

 Robbery -- as opposed to a typical theft, is committed when a person steals from an individual and intentionally or knowingly threatens or places another in fear of imminent bodily injury or death (or causes injury or death).

-What are the Punishments?
 For individuals arrested for Robbery the penalty is dependent on the amount of force used and the presence of any weapons, along with other victim-specific factors.
 For Robbery, an offense is a felony of the second degree.
 An offense under Aggravated Robbery is a felony of the first degree.

 A common trend has been to charge a robbery felony where slight force has been used in a minor misdemeanor shoplifting case.
 We have represented individuals who went to a department store intending to steal a small item, such as a video game, and after placing the item in their pocket, walked out of the store.
 Once outside, a security guard would grab them by the shoulder, not announcing themselves as security or loss prevention -- and often in plain clothes, and attempt to grab the individual.
 Unaware that the loss prevention agent works for the store, the person pulls away from the guard and runs.
-That slight 'pulling away' can be considered force as used in the robbery statute, and can be charged as a robbery felony, threatening years of jail time.
+That slight 'pulling away' can be considered force as used in the robbery statute, and can be charged as a robbery felony, threatening years of prison time.